Task 02 - Extend the Zava Product Manager application

 This change allows the Product Manager Agent to delegate tasks to the Marketing Agent and Ranker Agent as needed.

-02: Create a Plugin and another agent
+02: Create a function and another agent

 The two agents you created in the prior step are creative in nature: they do not acquire factual information but instead generate responses based on the instructions you provided.
 In practice, many agents will need to access specific information or perform particular tasks.
-To facilitate this, you can create Plugins that encapsulate specific functionalities.
-In this step, you will create a Plugin that allows an agent to look up product information from a predefined list.
+To facilitate this, you can create functions that encapsulate specific functionalities.
+In this step, you will create a function that allows an agent to look up product information from a predefined list.

 Expand this section to view the solution